Daniel Berthiaume: Coaching career

 Berthiaume was the assistant coach of the Roanoke Valley Vipers in the United Hockey League at the start of their 2005-06 season., but on February 6, 2006 it was announced that Berthiaume would become the head coach, replacing Jim Wiley who lost his job in mid-season.
 He then coached the Virginia Military Institute Hockey team.

 Personal life

 Berthiaume currently lives in Hardy, Virginia, where he owns and operates Captain Bert's Fishin' Charters on Smith Mountain Lake, Virginia, a freshwater striped bass fishery.
 He is married and has three sons.
-Alongside this he coaches the local youth hockey team and his biggest fan is Freddy.
+Alongside this he coaches the local youth hockey team.